nobledesktop/full-stack-react/4b-react-full-stack-database/readme.md

 const [serverData, setServerData] = useState([]);
 ```

-This is going to contain the list of characters from our database, which we will get when we perform a URL request to the server.
+This is going to contain the list of debuts from our database, which we will get when we perform a URL request to the server.
 Before we do that, we want to keep the URL safe in an environment variable.

 49. Inside the `client` folder, create a file called `.env`